-For more information on becoming a Sysco customer, we welcome your call at 888-984-9272. © 2018 Sysco Corporation.
+For more information on becoming a Sysco customer, please email us at marketing@corp.sysco.ca. © 2018 Sysco Corporation.
 All rights reserved.
 Unless otherwise noted, all product or brand names and their associated copyrights herein belong to their respective owners.